Sahil-Ishmam/Social_Media_App/README.md

 ## Tech

-Social Media App uses a number of open source projects to work properly:
+Social Media App uses a number tools and technology to create it :

 - [Python] - As a main language(backend)
 - [Django] - Backend (Model,View,Template)